3 Free Nature Scavenger Hunt Printables for Kids (In 2023)

 Keep reading below for more great ideas to make the most of your nature scavenger hunt.

-Instructions for Your Nature Scavenger Hunt for Kids
+Instructions for Your Kids Nature Scavenger Hunt

 2. Be clear on the rules, especially if you have older kids.

-• Decide on how much time they will have.
+• Decide on a time limit.

 • Set clear expectations with their picture-taking device.